Abstract

 Computational pipeline

-Figure 1A illustrates the fully automated pipeline used to create personalised torso anatomical reconstructions from clinically standard CMR imaging.
+Figure 1A illustrates the fully automated pipeline used to generate personalised torso anatomical reconstructions from clinically standard CMR imaging.
 This integrates and reformulates state-of-the-art image processing techniques in order to give the first fully automated, and extensively validated, torso-ventricular reconstruction pipeline of its kind.

 Structure and validation of novel, automated torso reconstruction pipeline.

 A: proposed end-to-end automated 3D torso reconstruction pipeline from 2D standard clinical cardiac magnetic resonance scans.
 The torso contours are first extracted from the images.
-A SSM is fitted to the contours, which is then optimally deformed.
-SSM: statistical shape model, α: spin of the cardiac short axis plane around the torso vertical axis, β: verticality of the cardiac long axis, γ: tilt of the cardiac short axis plane.
+A statistical shape model (SSM) is fitted to the contours, which is then optimally deformed. a: spin of the cardiac short axis plane around the torso vertical axis, 0: verticality of the cardiac long axis, γ: tilt of the cardiac short axis plane.
 B: (i) comparison of Dice coefficient between single stage contouring (blue) and 3 stage segmentation, postprocessing and refinement (red). (ii) surface-to-contour distance for an example case between the automatically reconstructed surface and the automatically generated torso contours. (iii) surface-to-surface distance between the torso mesh created using the automated pipeline and the manually annotated contours for the subjects with the smallest (left) and largest (right) electrode error respectively.

-In short, the pipeline combines machine learning-based segmentation and contour extraction, statistical shape modelling and automated mesh deformation in the following steps:
+The pipeline combines machine learning-based segmentation and contour extraction, statistical shape modelling and automated mesh deformation in the following steps:

-Approximately 60 localiser and scout images per subject were first segmented using a convolutional neural network; then their outline was extracted with automated post-processing, and finally refined using a second network.
-U-Net [28] was used for both network architectures, as described in Smith et al. [29].
+Three-stage torso contour extraction from CMR imaging using machine learning to form sparse torso representation: Approximately 60 localiser and scout images per subject were first segmented using a convolutional neural network, then their outline was extracted with automated post-processing, and finally refined using a second network.
+U-net [31] was used for both network architectures; detailed description of the architecture of these network, and the validation of the torso extraction (but not reconstruction) have been described in Smith et al. 2022 [32].

-Cardiac surfaces were segmented using the method in Banerjee et al. [33] and torso-ventricular anatomical parameters were extracted, as detailed in Supplementary Appendix 1.3.
+Integration with a sparse cardiac mesh and subsequent extraction of torso-ventricular anatomical parameters: Anatomical data for the size, position, and orientation of the heart were obtained in order to describe the geometrical relationship between the heart and torso.
+Cardiac surfaces were segmented using the method in Banerjee et al. 2021 [38] to give sparse cardiac anatomies, and thus calculate the cardiac size.
+Torso-ventricular anatomical parameters were extracted - full details for the calculation of each parameter are given in Supplementary Appendix 1.2.
 The torso volume and two metrics of cardiac size were estimated.
 The locations of the ECG electrodes were identified on the mean SSM torso, and their positions were transformed with the mesh such that the resulting torso had electrodes located in equivalent locations.
-The position of the heart centre relative to the electrodes was estimated in the x (lateral), y (posterior) and z (superior) directions.
-The orientation of the heart was quantified by the Euler angles of the cardiac axes with respect to the torso axes.
+As illustrated in Supplementary Figure 2, the position of the heart centre relative to the electrodes was estimated in the x (lateral), y (posterior) and z (superior) directions.
+Relative (dimensionless) parameters describing the percentage of the cardiac centre position between the most lateral and the most medial electrode were used in order to avoid the problem of collinearity with using multiple absolute distance measures, and similarly for the posterior and superior position.
+The orientation of the heart was quantified by the Euler angles of the cardiac axes with respect to the torso axes, shown in Supplementary Figure 3.
 This includes the spin of the cardiac short axis plane around the torso vertical axis, the verticality of the cardiac long axis, and the tilt of the cardiac short axis plane.

 Validation of the torso reconstruction pipeline